 Applying warm compresses is one of the most effective home remedies for treating a chalazion.
 The heat helps to soften the hardened oil in the blocked gland, promoting drainage and reducing inflammation.

 To apply a warm compress, soak a clean washcloth in warm water and wring out the excess.
 Place the warm compress over your closed eyelid for 10-15 minutes at a time, several times a day.
-Gently massage the affected area to help dislodge the oil.
+That said, gently massage the affected area to help dislodge the oil.
 Ensure the water is warm but not too hot to avoid burning your skin.

 2. Eyelid Hygiene